AndrewHaward2310/vault_workspace/ubuntu_vault/3 - Zettenkasten/C - Main notes/IELTS Listening - 1 - Section 1 and 2 - Strategies and Tips.md

 - **Section 1:** Conversation
 	- Complete a Form
 		- Strategy: Pay attention to the words before and after the gap.
 Make sure to listen for the Name and Address which appear before the gap
+		- Tips:
+			- Identify how many words you are allowed to write down
+			- Highlight the keywords
+			- Read and predict what you will hear
 	- Complete a Table
+		- Strategy: Circle the key words and paraphrase them
+		- Tip: If you make notes, write the notes in a column for each speaker => Paraphrasing: Will focus your attention on the subject of the conversation.
+The speakers might not use the extract same words in the conversation.
+You should listen for words or phrases with similar meanings
 	- Choose answers from a List
 - **Section 2:** Talk
 	- Complete a Sentences